bui-duc-huy/simultaneous-localization-and-mapping/README.md

-# Simultaneous localization and mapping - Reference by Geohot
+# Simultaneous localization and mapping - Reference from Geohot
 A toy implementation of monocular SLAM